 Squats are a universally popular exercise because their compound-nature work multiple muscle groups in one go, giving you a lot of bang for your buck.

-So if you are a fan of this multi-joint exercise then you’re probably wondering if it’s safe to so squats during your pregnancy.
+So if you are a fan of this multi-joint exercise then you’re probably wondering if they are safe to do during your pregnancy.

-For most women the answer is yes, squats are not only a safe form of exercise while expecting, but they also provides multiple benefits for pregnant women.
+For most women the answer is yes, squats are not only a safe form of exercise while expecting, but they also provide multiple benefits for pregnant women.

 But what sort of modifications should you make, if any?

-And can squats induce labor in your third trimester?
+And can they induce labor in your third trimester?